gmanchon/kampai/README.md

 - refacto : clarify the context the functions are supposed to be used in (project generation by script, inside of project by script, inside of project by project)

+- list created files at each step (kanpai new, kanpai generate, etc)

 # install

 ``` bash